Peter Diamondstone: Political positions

+Ideologically, Diamondstone identified as a "nonviolent revolutionary socialist" and claimed that while socialist revolution is desirable and necessary, it must be carried out by peaceful means on the part of the revolutionaries.
+He argued it is an imperative for capitalism to end, to be replaced by a socialist economic system, remarking in 2014, "My belief in socialism is unshakable!"
+He rejected the notion that the Democratic and Republican parties were meaningfully distinct, and said he and other Liberty Union candidates ran for office in order to provide voters an alternative to the two-party system, which he described as "evil."

 Diamondstone was a supporter of Vermont seceding from the United States.
 He advocated for community ownership of the means of production as well as nationalization of the healthcare system and increasing the number of paid leave and paid vacation days.
 Diamondstone also believed in disbanding the Vermont National Guard and replacing it with a civilian militia.
 He opposed water fluoridation, genetically modified food, and the HPV vaccine, which he referred to as a "Big Pharma sham".
 Diamondstone was an advocate of eliminating the voting age.
 He also wanted to open hearings to investigate conspiracy theories relating to the September 11 attacks.
+His 2008 candidacy statement argued for "structurally revamping Vermont through socialism and prevention of trauma and disease," something which may "require secession" in order to be enacted.

 Diamondstone, while coming from a Jewish family, was an opponent of Zionism, claiming, "Zionism has nothing to do with Judaism.
 As a matter of fact, probably about 90 percent of all Zionists are Christians."
 He endorsed withdrawing all military aid to Israel and criticized "war crimes and genocide" perpetrated by the Israeli government.

-Ideologically, he identified as a "nonviolent revolutionary socialist".
-He argued it is an imperative for capitalism to end, to be replaced by a socialist economic system.

 Personal life

 Diamondstone married Doris Lake in 1957.
-They had four children.
+They had four children and, at the time of his death in 2017, 14 grandchildren and three great-grandchildren.
 He was an atheist.

+Several of Diamondstone's family members, including his wife, children, and grandchildren, have also pursued elected office.

+The Diamondstones lived in Brattleboro, Vermont for many years.
+In 1975, Diamondstone was accused of running an illegal junkyard on the property, but won the case in the Vermont Supreme Court.
+The Brattleboro home was destroyed in a fire in 2012, along with all the archives and records of the Liberty Union Party.